 - Conducting Business

-Applicants for 1-Year Multiple-Entry visa must demonstrate that they are neither a public nor a security threat to the Thai government.
+Applicants for a 1-Year Multiple-Entry visa must demonstrate that they are neither a public nor a security threat to the Thai government.
 Furthermore, applicants must be physically present in the country where they lodge their visa application.
 The general requirements for this type of visa are as follows:

 - A passport with at least 18-month validity from the date of your intended arrival in Thailand